-The Company is exposed to credit risk primarily with respect to trade and other receivables.
+Trade receivables

 The Company manages the risk by adopting appropriate credit control policies and procedures and therefore does not expect to incur material financial losses.
-In addition, the Company does not have high concentrations of credit risk since it has a large customer base.
-The maximum exposure to credit risk is limited to the carrying amounts of trade and other receivables as stated in the statement of financial position.
+Outstanding trade receivables are regularly monitored and any shipments to major customers are generally covered by bank guarantees or other forms of credit insurance obtained from reputable banks and other financial institutions.
+In addition, the Company does not have high concentrations of credit risk since it has a large customer base in various industries.